 I arise in the morning torn between a desire to improve the world and a desire to enjoy the world. . .
 This makes it hard to plan the day.

 I wanted a perfect ending.
 Now I've learned, the hard way, that some poems don't rhyme, and some stories don't have a clear beginning, middle, and end.
 Life is about not knowing, having to change, taking the moment and making the best of it, without knowing what's going to happen next.
 Delicious Ambiguity.

-Submitted by nameless about 6 years ago
+Submitted by nameless over 6 years ago

 You must understand the whole of life, not just one little part of it.
 That is why you must read, that is why you must look at the skies, that is why you must sing and dance, and write poems and suffer and understand, for all that is life.